-But what about times when you have more then will fit, like the spring and fall?
+But what about times when you have more than will fit, like the spring and fall?

 For six weeks each spring and six weeks each fall, the City is ready to take on that surge of yardwaste through a separate yardwaste collection contract.
 You can put your excess yardwaste in the paper yardwaste bags outside of your cart for collection.
 The paper yardwaste bags may weigh up to 40 pounds.
 For these 12 weeks each year that yardwaste, as much as you want, will be collected separately and composted!

 What if I have excess yardwaste at other times of the year?

 The City has a plan for that, too.
 You can purchase yardwaste stickers for your yard-waste paper bags or properly bundles brush and branches.
 They are $2 each, and every bag or bundle you put out must have its own sticker.
 Once again, there is no limit if all your bags are tagged!
 This tagged yardwaste will be collected with your carted waste.
 You will find tags at most retailers that sell yardwaste paper bags.

 Oma-Gro will receive self-hauled yardwaste at no charge